Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 Red wines from Rías Baixas are made from traditional Galician varieties like Caíño Tinto or Sousón.
 They’re also very acidic with lower alcohol levels around 11-12%.
 They have fresh red fruit aromas with occasional vegetal or herbal notes.

-Sparkling wines from Rías Baixas are made from Albariño, and they conserve all the best characteristics of the Albariño grapes they’re made from.
-They combine the usual traditional method notes of bakery and brioche with a backbone of Albariño fruit and acidity.
+Sparkling wines from Rías Baixas are made from Albariño, and they conserve all the best characteristics of the Albariño grapes that go into them.
+They combine the usual traditional method autolytic notes of bakery and brioche with a backbone of Albariño fruit and acidity.

 Albariño is responsible for the huge growth of Rías Baixas over the last 30 years, but in the middle of the 20th century it was on the verge of extinction.